 So clean / change your dog’s bedding regularly and don’t give them the chance to get comfortable.

 Give them a bath

-Most dogs love to be bathed, and it’s an important part of keeping them clean and healthy.
+Most dogs love baths, and it’s an essential part of keeping them clean and healthy.

 The more regularly they have baths, the more they’ll get used to the experience and won’t be so concerned or frightened.